Sarah Richardson

 Sarah Richardson (born October 22, 1971) is a Canadian interior decorator and television personality who started out her career as a prop stylist in 1994.
 Since then, she has hosted nine television series on decorating for HGTV in Canada.
 She is the recipient of a Gemini Award and a Canada's Top 40 Under 40 award.

 Early life and education

 Richardson was born on October 22, 1971, in Toronto, Ontario.
 Her mother, Susan Cuddy, was director of design and development for the old City of Toronto.
-Her father, Douglas Richardson, is a retired professor of history of art and architecture at the University of Toronto.
+Her father, Douglas Richardson (1939-2026), was a professor of history of art and architecture at the University of Toronto.
 Her brother, Theo Richardson, is also a designer and is a partner in the New York City firm of Rich, Brilliant, Willing.
 Richardson's parents divorced when she was five.

 Richardson attended high school in Toronto at Havergal College.
 In 1993, she received a B.A. in Visual Arts (a combination of Art History and Studio Arts) from the University of Western Ontario where she was in the Gamma Phi Beta sorority.